 Chemicals on hair can make it more fragile, particularly during winter when it’s at its most vulnerable.
 Why don’t you boost your red hair’s moisture, ginger colour and strength with henna-infused hair products designed for redheads?
 Henna is also known for its ability to prevent hair thinning, so it’s win win win win.

 Stress affects your body in many ways, and it reaches as far as your red hair, too.
 Working long hours and experiencing high levels of stress can lead to hair loss, so avoiding stress and getting plenty of sleep will help to combat this.

 It may seem less preferable given the chilliness of the weather, but using a lower temperature setting on your shower can help your strands retain its strength by closing their follicles.
 Warm water on your hair opens up the follicles, making it vulnerable to damage from both the water and products.
 Cooler water helps to keep the strands sealed and protected.

 Can’t handle the water so cool?
 Just run a quick cool rinse of your red hair at the end of your washing routine, just to seal the strands before drying.

 Your hair is at its weakest when it’s wet, so be extra careful with it after washing.
 Use a wide-toothed comb or your fingers to untangled any knots, and air dry if you can bear it.

 As we all already know, heat styling causes a lot of damage to our hair.
 But it’s not just the ends of our hair that suffer, it can also cause hair loss, too.
-If you can afford to forego heat styling in favour of air drying, your hair will thank you.
+If you can afford to forego heat styling in favour of air drying.
+Or if you must use heat styling, use the coolest setting.
+Your hair will thank you.

 Do you have any tips for preventing hair loss and shedding during in winter?
 Comment below!